TosbackCgusBridge-Bot/CGUs-versions/Rxlist/Privacy Policy.md

 You can unsubscribe from a newsletter by:

-*   Following the directions included at the bottom of the newsletter.
+*   Following the directions included at the bottom of the newsletter and using the “Unsubscribe” link found in the emails.
-*   Logging in to the WebMD Web Sites and unchecking the newsletters you no longer wish to receive under the "My Profile" section.
+*   Logging in to the WebMD Web Sites and unchecking the newsletters you no longer wish to receive under the “My Profile” section.

 _Email a Friend_

 If you use our Email a Friend service to tell a friend about a feature on the WebMD Web Sites or a newsletter, we will ask you for your name, your email address and your friend's email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site using your name and email address as the "from" email address.
 WebMD does not use your friend's email information for any other purpose.
 We will only use the information you provide to send the requested email to your friend.

+If you believe that one of your contacts has provided us with your personal information and you would like to request that it be removed from our database, please use the Contact Us link provided at the bottom of every page of the WebMD websites.

 _Market Research_